lizster/CaseStudy2/README.md

 # Procrastination
 After extensive data collection, Casey and I have gathered a data set regarding procrastination.
 This data set can be found in the `Data` folder within the `Analysis` folder.

+-Talk about how procrastination is effecting grades of MSDS students
+-How does age take into account

 ## Repository Breakdown
 Within the root directory, you can find both the Rmarkdown file and the Markdown file which include the full analysis of our data.